LucianYoga/local-elasticbeanstalk-php-demo/README.md

 These environment variables can then be [accessed from inside your PHP app](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_PHP.rds.html#create_deploy_PHP.rds.newDB).

+We can ssh into our load balancer, and then telnet to our instances:

+    eb ssh
+    sudo -s
+    yum install telnet
+    telnet mebooks-mysql-dbinstance.criieggarwwz.ap-southeast-2.rds.amazonaws.com

-Once we know the public DNS of our ec2 instance, we can ssh in as `ec2-user`.
+Once we know the public DNS of our ec2 instance, we can directly ssh in as `ec2-user`.

     ssh -i ~/.ssh/aws-eb  ec2-user@ec2-52-62-4-141.ap-southeast-2.compute.amazonaws.com

     # Once logged in, elevate to root to be able to acces docker:
     sudo -s

+## Redeploying

+Successive deployments should be a matter of:

+    make app
+    docker images
+    docker push mebooks/php-app

+As we've tagged our `Dockerrun.aws.json` file with the current version of the repo, we need to commit changes, otherwise the `eb create` / `eb deploy` (which uses `git archive`) will use the previous version of the `Dockerrun.aws.json` file.
+    git commit -m "Whatever"

+    eb deploy -v local-elasticbeanstalk

 ## Cleaning up